facebookresearch/kbc/README.md

 ## Results
 In addition to the results in the [paper](https://arxiv.org/abs/1806.07297), here are the performances of ComplEx regularized with the weighted N3 on several datasets, for several dimensions.
+We use an init scale of 1e-3, a learning rate of 0.1, a batch size of 1000 and 100 max epochs unless specified otherwise.
+We use the Adagrad optimizer.

 ### FB15k

-Learning rate : 0.1 (0.01 for rank 2000)

-Batch size : 1000 (100 for rank 2000)

-Max Epochs : 100 (200 for rank 2000)
+For rank 2000 : learning rate 1e-2, batch-size 100, max epochs 200.

 |   rank     | 5|25|50|100|500|2000|
 |------------|--|--|--|---|---|----|